unphased/code-nodes/README.md

 - `script_path`: absolute filesystem path of the file used when `load_from_file` is enabled, otherwise an empty string.
 - `delimiter`: the currently configured delimiter string (blank when unused).
-- `output_delimiter`: the delimiter used when rendering nested list entries for `result_lines` and `result_lines_list`.
+- `output_inner_delimiter`: the delimiter used when rendering nested list entries for `result_lines` and `result_lines_list`.
 - `result`/`result_lines`: start empty; assign to them when you want to emit values.
 Inside your script, treat `result_lines` as a list of strings.
 If you